nterbogt/new_relic_rpm/README.txt

    3    Track cron tasks the same as any other URL in your application.

  * Drush - You have 3 options regarding drush.
-   1    Instruct RPM to ignore drush executions completely and not report
+   1    Instruct New Relic to ignore drush executions completely and not report
         on them.
    2    Mark drush executions as background tasks.
    3    Track drush exeuctions the same as any other URL in your application.

- * Module Install/Uninstall - APM allows you to create 'deployments', which are essentially markers where you tell RPM you have made changes to your site.
-   RPM will then allow you to compare a variety of metrics before and after the deployment.
+ * Module Install/Uninstall - APM allows you to create 'deployments', which are essentially markers where you tell New Relic you have made changes to your site.
+New Relic will then allow you to compare a variety of metrics before and after the deployment.
 Enabling this setting will automatically create a deployment each time you enable or disable a module.
 A deployment changelog entry is made noting which modules you enabled and/or disabled.

- * Ignore URLs - Enter a list of URLs you wish RPM to ignore and not report on.
+ * Ignore URLs - Enter a list of URLs you wish New Relic to ignore and not report on.
 Use standard Drupal URL listing syntax.

- * Background URLs - Enter a list of URLs you wish RPM to consider as background tasks.
+ * Background URLs - Enter a list of URLs you wish New Relic to consider as background tasks.
 Use standard Drupal URL listing syntax.

- * Exclusive URLs - Entering a list of URLs you wish RPM to only track, ignoring all other URLs.
+ * Exclusive URLs - Entering a list of URLs you wish New Relic to only track, ignoring all other URLs.
    If URLs are entered, Ignore URLs and Background URLs are ignored.
    Your selection for cron functionality is unaffected by this setting.

- * API Key - Enter your RPM API key here.
+ * API Key - Enter your New Relic API key here.
 This is necessary for reporting and deployment tracking functionality.

  * Forward watchdog messages - Configure which watchdog severities are reported to New Relic as errors.